Oh no—your hearing aids got wet!

 Some people use them every night in order to preserve their hearing aids for as long as possible.
-Hearing aid dryers also help to dry out earwax, making it easier to clear your hearing aids of any buildup.
+Hearing aid dryers also help to dry out earwax.
+This makes it easier to clear your hearing aids of any buildup.

-You can also use a hairdryer on a low setting, but be cautious of exposing your hearing aids to hot heat—that could cause further damage.
+You can also use a hairdryer on a low setting.
+If you choose to use a low setting, exercise caution when exposing your hearing aids to hot heat.
+Hot heat can cause further damage.

 Once your hearing aid dries out, you can put a fresh battery inside.
-If your hearing aid has been damaged by salty, dirty, or chlorinated water make sure to thoroughly rinse it with clean water before attempting to dry it out.
+If your hearing aid has been damaged by salty, dirty, or chlorinated water makes sure to thoroughly rinse it with clean water before attempting to dry it out.

 If your hearing aids are not too wet, this is a very effective method.
-Help the process along by setting them near a lamp for a little extra heat—however, do not put them very close to the light bulb, because hearing aids are sensitive to heat and could incur further damage.
+Help the process by setting them near a lamp for a little extra heat.
+Do not put them very close to the light bulb, because hearing aids are sensitive to heat and could incur further damage.
 Placing them under a lamp should be sufficient.

 Rice works wonders on damp electronics and hearing aids are no exception!
 Make sure the rice is uncooked, and stick your devices in a bowl or baggie with it.

-Try to leave a note in your bathroom to remind yourself to remove your hearing aids before showering, or make sure to double check with a family member before splashing in the pool or the ocean.
+Try to leave a note in your bathroom to remind yourself to remove your hearing aids before showering, or make sure to double-check with a family member before splashing in the pool or the ocean.